SEIR-7-06/installfest/environment-setup/node-express-stack.md

   $ which mongo
   ```

+  If this has worked correctly, you will see `/usr/local/bin/mongod` and `/usr/local/bin/mongo` respectively as the outputs from terminal.

 ## RoboMongo

 RoboMongo is a GUI (Graphical User Interface) tool to let us see the data in our Mongo databases.
 Let's install that now.